 I almost never had to buy drinks in Agnes’s place, because usually the young waitresses and the owners would just bring drinks and leave them on my table.
 Drinks that had been purchased by the customer seated in their section

 About every six months a new group of young women would come from other parts of Europe to work at Agnes’s place.
 Each one of them had a unique appearance or distinctive personality.
-While in , I never though very much about Agnes’s guesthouse being a brothel.
+While in Germany, I never though very much about Agnes’s guesthouse being a brothel.
 Now when I reflect back on the situation, it was an incredibleexperience I had as a nineteen year old, selling liquor to the owners of a whorehouse.

 Are you wondering if I was ever paid in trade?
 I will never tell.